Application and Admissions to the Graduate Program in English

 Graduate Teaching Assistantships

-Most M.A. students qualify to be graduate teaching assistants (GTAs) and are provided valuable teaching experience as well as financial support.
+Most M.A. students applying for the in-person M.A. program qualify to be GTAs and are provided valuable teaching experience as well as financial support.

 GTAs usually teach three sections of Expository Writing per year and participate in a teacher advisory program.
 GTAs with seniority may teach fewer sections and gain supervised experience in the department's writing center.